Kalesh-Singh/TicTacToe/README.md

 # Coding Sample #
-+ The following piece of code is the implementation of logic for an android app of the classic game Tic-Tac-Toe.
++ The following code sample is the implementation of the logic for an android app of the classic game Tic-Tac-Toe.
-+ This app makes use of the minimax algorithm so that the player can paly against the computer (AI).
++ This app makes use of the minimax algorithm to implement a simple AI for the user to play against.
-+ The explanation of the code if documented in the comments.
++ The explanation of the code is documented in the comments.
 ```
 package com.kaleshsingh.tictactoe;

+// Required imports for the app
 import android.content.res.Resources;
 import android.os.AsyncTask;
 import android.support.v7.app.AppCompatActivity;